 Holiday Gifts That Give Back: 10 Online Retailers That Donate Proceeds to Charity or Help People in Need

-While we make it a point to encourage our readers to buy local whenever possible, we realize that doing holiday shopping online helps you avoid crowds and stress - while staying in your PJs.
+While we make it a point to encourage our readers to buy local whenever possible, we realize that doing holiday shopping online helps you avoid crowds and stress-while staying in your PJs.
 In addition to offering cool incentives like discounts and free shipping, many online retailers also give back to those in need during the holiday season by donating a portion of their proceeds to various charities.
-The opportunities to "shop for a cause" at this time of year are almost limitless, so we've highlighted ten of our favorites that we think are particularly great for families.
+The opportunities to "shop for a cause" at this time of year are almost limitless, so we've highlighted nine favorites we think are particularly great for families.
 So go ahead and spoil the ones you love and feel good about it!

-Buy any of the department store chain's special Charlie Brown products (stuffed toys, CDs, books, all just $5 each), and 100% of the net profits are donated to kids' health and education initiatives nationwide.
-Since 2000 Kohl's has raised more than $231 million for charity!
+Buy any of the department store chain's special Disney products (stuffed toys, CDs, books, all just $5 each), and 100% of the net profits are donated to kids' health and education initiatives nationwide.
+Since 2000, Kohl's has raised more than $257 million for charity!

 St. Jude Gift Shop

-The famous hospital's online gift shop is stocked with a wide variety of gifts, some St. Jude-specific (T-shirts, bibs and hats) and others not (slap watches, beading sets, a robot chalk board and art tote bags are some of our favorites).
+The famous hospital's online gift shop is stocked with a wide variety of gifts, some St. Jude-specific (T-shirts, bibs and hats) and others not (beading sets, a robot chalk board and artsy tote bags are some of our favorites).
 All proceeds support the life-saving research and family-centered care at St. Jude Children's Research Hospital.

 Macy's Believe Campaign for Make-a-Wish

 This nonprofit sells handmade, fair-trade products made by women in marginalized countries around the world.
 Browse the online store for beautiful hand-crafted gifts like soccer balls, bibs, felt bags, hats and stuffed animals.
 Since the organization works directly with almost 40 artisan groups that employ more than 3,000 people in 20 countries, your purchase is helping these women build sustainable livelihoods.
-Another organization, fashionABLE, runs a similar program for women in Africa and primarily sells scarves.
+Another organization, fashionABLE, runs a similar program for women in Africa.

-When you buy (RED) products from brands like Apple, Coca-Cola and Starbucks, 50% of the profits are donated to the fight against HIV and AIDS around the globe.
-Great (RED) products for kids and tweens include skateboard decks, hip bags made out of soda can tabs, ADO(RED) onesies, T-shirts, and hats.
+When you buy (RED) products from brands like Apple, Coca-Cola and Starbucks, 50% of the profits are donated to the fight against HIV and AIDS around in Africa.
+Great (RED) products for kids and tweens include skateboard decks, hip bags made out of soda can tabs, ADO(RED) onesies, T-shirts and hats.

 A bit different from the other initiatives featured but still worthy: Either at the register or online, JCPenny asks customers to round up their purchases to the next dollar and will donate the difference to charity.
 Every month a different nonprofit partner is chosen, like No Kid Hungry and the USO.